OpnTec/open-spectrometer-hardware/README.md

 [![Build Status](https://travis-ci.com/OpnTec/spectrometer-python.svg?branch=master)](https://travis-ci.com/OpnTec/spectrometer-python)
 [![Gitter](https://badges.gitter.im/fossasia/pslab.svg)](https://gitter.im/fossasia/pslab?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-This repository provides scripts for the open spectrometer project to enable practitioners, students and citizen scientists to collect data with their spectrometer and have a good and fun learning experience.
-Enjoy!
+This repository provides hardware schematics and list of materials for the open spectrometer project to enable practitioners, students and citizen scientists to collect data with their spectrometer and have a good and fun learning experience.
 The open spectrometer project consists of a web cam, simple lasercut parts, battery casing and a suitable LED lightning component.
 The spectrometer connects to a computer via USB, where the user can run the scripts provided in this repository to run experiments and take measurements.
+Enjoy!

 ![Open Source Spectrometer](/docs/images/spectrometer_transparent.jpg "Open Source Spetrometer") A transparent version of the spectrometer for explanation purposes.